-- This report includes hospital-specific outcomes for 16 different medical conditions and surgical procedures, as defined by ICD-10-CM/PCS (International Classification of Diseases, Tenth Revision, Clinical Modification/Procedure Coding System) codes and Medicare Severity Diagnosis-Related Groups (MS-DRGs).
+- This report includes hospital-specific outcomes for 16 different medical conditions and surgical procedures, as defined by ICD-10-CM/PCS (International Classification of Diseases, Tenth Revision, Clinical Modification/Procedure Coding System) codes and Medicare Severity - Diagnosis-Related Groups (MS-DRGs).
 Technical Notes relevant to this report provide additional detail.
-They are posted to PHC4's website at www.phc4.org. - This report covers adult (18 years and older) inpatient hospital discharges, regardless of payer, during the period October 2016 through September 2017. - This report is divided into three regional versions: Western Pennsylvania, Central and Northeastern Pennsylvania, and Southeastern Pennsylvania.
-(Please see sidebar on this page for details.) - All Pennsylvania general acute care and several specialty general acute care hospitals are included.
-Children's hospitals and some specialty hospitals are not reported because they
+They are posted to PHC4's website at www.phc4.org. - This report covers adult (18 years and older) inpatient hospital discharges, regardless of payer, during the period October 2018 through September 2019. - All Pennsylvania general acute care and several specialty general acute care hospitals are included.
+Children's hospitals and some specialty hospitals are not reported because they typically treat few cases relevant to the conditions and procedures included in this report.
+Hospitals that closed or merged with other facilities are not reported, nor are hospitals that recently opened since the data available does not represent the full time frame of the report. - Hospital names have been shortened in many cases for formatting purposes.
+Hospital names may be different today than they were during the period covered in this report due to mergers and name changes.